Non-refundable credits on amended periods

 Example

-Assume you amend your January 2018 production period for gas, on March 2, 2019.
-The royalty was due on April 25, 2018 (April 10, 2018 invoice):
+Assume you amend your January 2025 production month for gas, on March 2, 2026.
+The original royalty was due on March 31, 2025:

-• If you reduced your royalty to zero using your non-refundable credit, your credits are returned to your non-refundable credit account and become available to offset royalty debt.
+• If you reduced your royalty to zero using your non-refundable credit, your credits are returned to your non-refundable credit account and become available to offset royalty debt

 Contact information